Creamy Garlic Parmesan Gnocchi

 This image shows the Creamy Garlic Parmesan Gnocchi being served on a plate.

-For the skillet gnocchi, you don’t have to boil them before cooking.
-All you have to do is cook them on the skillet for a few minutes, it’s that easy.
-No more boiling water or draining.
+For skillet gnocchi, you don’t need to boil them first.
+Just cook them straight in the pan for a few minutes—it’s that easy.
+No boiling, no draining.

 Frequently Asked Questions